fbpx

 Sawfish MortalitiesFWC Fish Kill Hotline ReportsLKGA Symptomatic Fish ReportsSymptomatic Species Reported

-*Table updated April 5, 2024
+*Table updated May 6, 2024

-Over 50 species have exhibited these abnormal behaviors, including silver mullet, tarpon, permit, snook, bonefish, pinfish, bigeye scad, ballyhoo, jack crevalle, yellow jack, blue runner, southern stingray, mutton snapper, mangrove snapper, cubera snapper, lane snapper, leatherjacket, yellowfin mojarra, scaled sardine, toadfish, goliath grouper, blue striped grunt, redfish, lemon shark, Atlantic sharpnose shark, smalltooth sawfish, and spadefish.
+Over 60 species have exhibited these abnormal behaviors, including silver mullet, tarpon, permit, snook, bonefish, pinfish, bigeye scad, ballyhoo, jack crevalle, yellow jack, blue runner, southern stingray, mutton snapper, mangrove snapper, cubera snapper, lane snapper, leatherjacket, yellowfin mojarra, scaled sardine, toadfish, goliath grouper, blue striped grunt, redfish, lemon shark, Atlantic sharpnose shark, smalltooth sawfish, and spadefish.

 An inter-institutional research study to identify the cause of these symptoms began on January 11, 2024.
 Partners include Bonefish & Tarpon Trust, Lower Keys Guides Association, Florida Gulf Coast University (FGCU), University of South Alabama (USA), Florida International University, Woods Hole Oceanographic Institute (WHOI), Florida Department of Environmental Protection (FL DEP), and Florida Fish and Wildlife Conservation Commission (FWC).

 Symptomatic fish continue to be observed consistently and are more frequently observed at night.
-As of mid-March 2024, BTT and the Lower Keys Guides Association have received 182 reports of symptomatic fish, with almost all reports from inshore seagrass and flats systems.
+As of mid-March 2024, BTT and the Lower Keys Guides Association had received 182 reports of symptomatic fish, with almost all reports from inshore seagrass and flats systems.
 This stressor has affected forage fish, game fish, sharks and rays—and everything in between.
 Only two reports have been from the reef, Hawks Channel or shallow and deep gulf waters.
 The remainder have occurred in our inshore seagrass and flats systems.
 In mid-February, most of the reports occurred west of Big Pine Key and east of Sugarloaf Key, but have now expanded to the east and west.

 Helpful Links